Algebraic Structures and Stochastic Differential Equations driven by Levy processes: Introduction

 This lies in a product algebra in which the bilinear product of two terms is given by

 for any words $u,v,x,y$ constructed from $\mathbb{A}^*$.
-On the left $u\ast v$ is the quasi-shuffle product $u$ and $v$ representing the real product $I_uI_v$.
+On the left $u\ast v$ is the quasi-shuffle product of $u$ and $v$ representing the real product $I_uI_v$.
 On the right $xy$ is the concatentation of $x$ and $y$ representing the composition of the differential operators $\tilde{V}_x$ and $\tilde{V}_y$.
-Now consider functions of the flowmap which have simple power series expansions such as $f(\varphi)=\sum_{k\geqslant0}c_k\varphi^k$, for some real coefficients $c_k$.
-Substituting the abstract series representation for the flowmap above into $f(\varphi)$, by direct computation and rearrangement we have (see for example Ebrahimi--Fard, \textit{et al.\/}~\cite{EfLMMkW}),
+Substituting the abstract series representation for the flowmap above into $f(\varphi)$, where $f$ has the power series expansion with real coefficients $c_k$ indicated above, by direct computation and rearrangement we have (see for example Ebrahimi--Fard, \textit{et al.\/} \cite{EfLMMkW}),

 where